Major spinal decompression

 • Posterior approaches: prone on frame (Jackson/Relton-Hall/Wilson) to reduce abdominal pressure and venous bleeding

-• Anterior cervical: supine, neck extension, shoulder traction; potential for airway/nerve/vascular compression
+• Anterior cervical: supine, neck extension, shoulder traction, potential for airway/nerve/vascular compression

 • Key surgical steps (posterior decompression ± fusion)